Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Introduction

-\textbf{Solution.} To address the aforementioned challenges, we propose \textbf{S2-DiGCL} (Dual \textbf{S}patial \textbf{Di}rected \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning), where `S2' signifies the dual spatial perspectives that jointly model directional information in real and complex domains.
-S2-DiGCL significantly progresses unsupervised learning on digraphs through two groundbreaking innovations: \ding{182} \textbf{Comprehensive Perspectives.} We develop a novel path-based augmentation strategy in the real domain to preserve local directional neighborhoods through biased random walks.
-This approach is complemented by a complex-domain magnetic augmentation mechanism that captures global directional dependencies through the imaginary-space modulation of the magnetic Laplacian.
-Together, these dual perturbations construct complementary views that encode both local directional interactions and global rotational semantics, enabling a more complete representation of digraph structures. \ding{183} \textbf{Personalized Augmentation.} We further introduce a personalized magnetic Laplacian augmentation technique, which perturbs both the Laplacian matrix and the digraph structure.
-This personalization accommodates a diverse range of global-structured patterns and ensures that augmentations align more closely with each node’s unique contextual characteristics.
-We also enhance the traditional random walk approach by making it adaptive to the unique topology of digraphs, ensuring that the walking process generates personalized perturbations based on the digraph’s specific structural properties.
-By integrating these dual spatial insights, S2-DiGCL produces high-quality and complementary positive and negative samples, thus enabling more general digraph contrastive learning.
+\textbf{Solution.} To address these challenges, we propose \textbf{S2-DiGCL} (Dual \textbf{S}patial \textbf{Di}rected \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning), where `S2' signifies the dual spatial perspectives that jointly model directional information in real and complex domains.
+S2-DiGCL improves self-supervised representation learning on digraphs through two complementary design choices: \ding{182} \textbf{Comprehensive Perspectives.} We develop a path-based augmentation strategy in the real domain to preserve local directional neighborhoods through biased random walks.
+It is then complemented by a complex-domain magnetic augmentation mechanism that captures global directional dependencies through the imaginary-space modulation of the magnetic Laplacian.
+Together, these dual perturbations help construct highly complementary views that encode both local directional interactions and global rotational semantics, acquiring a more complete representation of digraph structures. \ding{183} \textbf{Personalized Augmentation.} We further introduce a personalized magnetic Laplacian augmentation technique, which perturbs both the Laplacian matrix and the digraph structure.
+This personalization accommodates a diverse range of global-structured patterns and ensures that augmentations align more closely with each node’s unique context.
+We also adapt the traditional random walk approach to the unique topology of digraphs, ensuring that the walking process generates personalized perturbations based on the digraph’s specific structural properties.
+By integrating these dual spatial insights, S2-DiGCL produces complementary contrastive views for digraph learning.